Michmcb/ConfigTextFile/README.md

 if(result.Success)
 {
 	ConfigFile file = result.ConfigTextFile;
+	ConfigSectionElement root = file.Root;

-	// We can just directly get the string this way.
-This is less verbose, but throws exceptions when keys are not found or are not a single string myString = file["SomeSection:SomeKey"];
+	// We can directly get the string this way.
+This is less verbose, but FindElement throws exceptions when keys are not found IConfigElement foundElement = root.FindElement("SomeSection:SomeKey").Value;

-	// This lets us use the IConfigElement interface IConfigElement singleString = file.GetElement("SomeSection:SomeKey");

-	// Throws an exception if the above key was not found singleString.ThrowIfInvalid();

-	// This returns an empty string if it's not a single string myString = singleString.Value;
+	// This returns an empty string if it's not a single string string myString = foundElement.Value;

+	// We can use Try methods to prefer returning ConfigInvalidElement instead of throwing exceptions foundElement = root.TryFindElement("SomeSection:SomeKey");

+	// And if we want an exception, we can do this foundElement.ThrowIfInvalid();

-	IConfigElement array = file.Elements["SomeArray"];
+	// We can directly use the Elements dictionary too IConfigElement array = root.Elements["SomeArray"];

 	// We can iterate over each string in the array by doing this foreach(IConfigElement elem = array.Elements.Values)
 	{